pv563252/Vaidya_180718/obj1/src/README.md

 ## Test Definition: Anomaly Detection

-1. Statistical Anomaly Detection for Features
+1. Statistical Anomaly Detection for Categorical Features _Implemented_
-    1. Outcomes include stats such as Mean, Median, Highest, Lowest Values.
-    2. Visualizations like Box-Plot can be used to analyze the data for the outliers in the dataset feature, as well as compare multiple feature sets.
+    1. Bucketing the data into different groups, and analyzing the buckets.
+    2. Each of the bucket corresponding to the feature must only have the categories

 2. Anomaly Detections using Unsupervised Learning: Principal Component Analysis
     1. Given that we have no understanding of the truth-set or training data, we can use Principal Component Analysis.
     2. PCA allows us to define the normal patterns, and these normal patterns can be used to identify outliers.

-3. Anomaly Detections using Unsupervised Learning: Clustering *Implemented*
+3. Anomaly Detections using Unsupervised Learning: Clustering
     1. Given that we have no understanding of the truth-set or training data, we can use K-Means clustering, and Hierarchical K-Means clustering to fit the data.
-    2. Visually look at the data for outliers.
-    3. Alternatively, build out the threshold with the distance metric to identify outliers.
+    2. Build out the threshold with the distance metric to identify outliers.

-## Test Definition: Dataset Bias Checks
+## Test Definition: Dataset Quality Checks

-1. Attrition:
+1. Statistical Summary Data Quality Checks
+    1. The test pertains to stats such as Mean, Median, Highest, Lowest Values, percentiles. _Implemented_
+    2. Visualizations such as histograms, box-plot analysis, density analysis can also be used in these tests.

+2. Selection Bias _Implemented_
+    1. In statistics, self-selection bias arises in any situation in which individuals select themselves into a group, causing a biased sample with nonprobability sampling.
+Makes causation more difficult.
+    2. It is commonly used to describe situations where the characteristics of the people which cause them to select themselves in the group create abnormal or undesirable conditions in the group.
+    3. It is closely related to the non-response bias, describing when the group of people responding has different responses than the group of people not responding.
+    4. In the implementation that I use, I am going to test the feature set to establish data quality.

+3. Attrition
-    1. In order to have this view of the data, we would need
+    1. In order to have this view of the data, we would need to conduct year over year analysis, which would include fusing datasets together.
     2. An attrition rate of under 5% is usually no concern (Schulz and Grimes, 2002), while rates in excess of 20% may be cause for concern.
 However, these aren’t steadfast rules — a study with a low attrition rate might be more susceptible to bias than a study with a higher attrition rate if the drop-outs have very unique characteristics.
-2.
-3. Selection Bias: A type of

 ## Other important considerations not covered in the tests above: